Glideins don't recognize misconfigured Condor

 Should be trivial to reproduce.

-#11 Updated by John Weigand about 7 years ago
+#11 Updated by John Weigand over 7 years ago

 Since I am not familiar with how you create these updates to the glidein condor config, can you tell what you are using to do this.